 Physicians must request the SC Emergency Medical Services (EMS) Do Not Resuscitate (DNR) Form which allows EMS personnel to honor written DNR orders on an adult patient who is terminally ill.
 Talk with your physician if you want more information, and ask him or her to call DHEC EMS office at (803) 545-4204 to request this form.

 SC Coalition for the Care of the Seriously Ill

 This statewide coalition brings key organizations, clinicians, and healthcare entities together to collaboratively redesign care, improve quality of life, and protect the ethical rights of the seriously, chronically, or terminally ill in South Carolina.
 The coalition is committed to improving the shared decision-making for this population by implementing strategies which help patients understand the typical trajectory of their condition and take an active role in their treatment, including decisions about their care.

 The coalition is examining the feasibility of implementing the national POLST (Physician Orders for Life-Sustaining Treatment) Paradigm http://www.ohsu.edu/polst/ in our state so that patient directives can more easily be followed.
 Legislation would be required.
 The coalition is also developing a manual and toolkit to help clinicians and healthcare facilities understand the ethical issues involved in chronic, serious, and terminal illnesses, provide palliative care for patients in all settings, and ensure that the patient has an active voice in the care decision process.

-Members of the Coalition for 2010 include the South Carolina Medical Association, The Carolinas Center for Hospice and End of Life Care, the South Carolina Hospital Association, the SC Healthcare Ethics Network, The S.C.
+Members of the Coalition include the South Carolina Medical Association, The Carolinas Center for Hospice and End of Life Care, the South Carolina Hospital Association, the SC Healthcare Ethics Network, The S.C.
 Society of Chaplains, LifePoint, AARP, and the South Carolina Nurses Association.